 Rainbow Beach Holiday Village

-In terms of the caravan parks Rainbow Beach has, the Rainbow Beach Holiday Village is the most centrally located.
-With prime position right across from the patrolled beach and within walking distance to all the shops and places to eat in town, this is the perfect place for those wanting to be in the heart of it all.
+In terms of the caravan parks Rainbow Beach QLD has, the Rainbow Beach Holiday Village is the most centrally located.
+With prime position right across from the patrolled beach and within walking distance to all the shops and places to eat in town, this caravan park Rainbow Beach is the perfect place for those wanting to be in the heart of it all.

-For prime position, you’ll want to book yourself into one of the powered or unpowered beachfront sites.
-These Rainbow Beach camping sites, are just across the road from the beach and have views across the ocean.
-These large grassy sites start at $50 per night for two people with additional people $10 each.
+For a prime position, you’ll want to book yourself into one of the powered beachfront sites.
+These Rainbow Beach caravan sites, are just across the road from the beach and have views across the ocean.

-There are also other powered and unpowered sites scattered throughout the park.
-Unpowered sites start at $39 per night and powered sites start at $46 per night.
-These rates are for two people with additional people $10 each.
+There are powered and unpowered camping sites scattered throughout the park.
+Unpowered sites start at $41 per night and powered sites start at $48 per night.
+These rates are for two people with additional people $12 each.

 If you’re after cabin accommodation, Rainbow Beach has, then Rainbow Beach Holiday Village also has a great range of cabins available which can accommodate between 2 to 5 people.
 Choose from studio cabins, Olympic Villas which are either ocean or pool view or the Chalets, all of which are air-conditioned and fully self contained.
 The Poolside and Ocean Villas also come with a spa bath!

-There are some excellent facilities on site at Rainbeach Holiday Village.
-There is a large swimming pool; two covered BBQ areas with push button gas BBQs, a camp kitchen, laundry and multiple amenity blocks.
+There are some excellent facilities on site at Rainbow Beach Holiday Village.
+There is a large swimming pool, two covered BBQ areas with push button gas BBQs, a camp kitchen, laundry and multiple amenity blocks.
 There is also a BP petrol station where as well as fuel you can stock up on basic supplies as well as buy snacks and drinks.

 Inskip Point Camping

-The Inskip Point camping grounds are just a short 10 – 15 minute drive from the centre of town and so are a great alternative if one of the above campgrounds are booked out.
-It’s also the perfect option for those heading onwards to Fraser Island as it’s very close to the Fraser Island barge.
+The Inskip Point camping grounds are just a short 10 – 15 minute drive from the centre of town and so are a great alternative if one of the above Rainbow Beach campgrounds are booked out.
+It’s also the perfect option for those heading onwards to K’gari (Fraser Island) as it’s very close to the Fraser Island barge.

 All of the Inskip Point camping sites are part of the Inskip Peninsula Recreation Area and are managed by the Qld Parks.
 Facilities are limited and don’t include showers; however most campsites have toilets.